Feminist bioethics: Concept of health

 One view is that the level of achievable health is tied to power differences caused by gender, race, and class.
 It is argued that a positive state of well-being is more easily achieved by well-off, able-bodied, heterosexual white men than others.
 Women, on the other hand, are more likely to suffer from poverty, often as an intersectionality of racism and sexism, and their pain is often taken less seriously than men.
 Simultaneously, women's physical well-being is burdened with the duty of a youthful and sexy appearance, which can push women into "extreme" behaviours in pursuit of unapproachable beauty standards.

 Healthcare

 The healthcare system, especially in the US, is often hierarchical and masculinist, as patients who are white and male have easier access to healthcare than those who are nonwhite and female.
 Within the healthcare system, nonwhite and female physicians are more often primary care physicians, while white and male physicians are more often surgeons.
 Even in medical trials, disadvantaged groups like women and people of color are often excluded.

 Medical practices are heavily influenced by sexist, classist, and racist norms.
 Certain common practices in the healthcare system often assume and reinforce gender roles that disproportionately harm women.
 For example, a woman does not have autonomy over her own fertility, because she needs to obtain consent from her husband to get herself sterilized; on the other hand, vasectomy for a man can be done in a week.
-There is also the "husband stitch" or "daddy stitich", which has been customarily performed by doctors to tighten a woman's vagina after birth.
-This surgery can result in painful sex for the woman, and is often done without her knowledge or consent as a "favor" to the husband.
-Patriarchy is part of the healthcare system, which is built based on female gender roles and gender norms.